Substance Use Blog Series: Triggers

 - Plan an exit strategy when you are going someplace where you might be triggered.
 What could you say to excuse yourself if someone asks you why you are leaving?

 Avoiding triggers is all well and good, but sometimes we are triggered unexpectedly, or we have to encounter a trigger that we know leads to substance cravings.
 The good news is that all cravings pass.
-For example, the average nicotine craving 15-20 minutes and many sources say that strong cravings for substances generally rarely last for more than 30 minutes.
+For example, the average nicotine craving lasts 15-20 minutes and many sources say that strong cravings for substances rarely last for more than 30 minutes.
+The next two steps focus on coping with triggers when we notice they are happening in the moment.

 3. Practice talking yourself down using the ABC model